broodminder/userguide/en/docs/30_sensors.md

 A better way to install will require a few modifications to your bottom board.
 You will make a couple of small cuts that will be used to accommodate precise and repeatable placement of the scale and support.

 First off, we recommend that you use a piece of 2" angle for the support.
 By orienting it so that the point of the angle iron is up, it gives a very precise pivot point.
 You should be able get this at your local hardware store.
 Aluminum is extra nice because it won't rust.
-A great place to get just what you need for less than $5 each is [Speedy Metals](https://www.speedymetals.com/pc-2186-8344-2-x-2-angle-6061-t6-aluminum-extruded.aspx)(1/8" {A} x 2" {B} x 2" {C} Angle 6061-T6 Aluminum, Extruded).
+A great place to get just what you need for less than $5 each is <a href="https://www.speedymetals.com/pc-2186-8344-2-x-2-angle-6061-t6-aluminum-extruded.aspx" target="_blank">Speedy Metals</a>  (1/8" {A} x 2" {B} x 2" {C} Angle 6061-T6 Aluminum, Extruded).

 Now we want to make the cuts in the bottom board.
 For this setup we recommend using front and back supports and not side to side.
 That given, you must choose whether to place the Broodminder-W under the front of the hive, or the back of the hive.